AndrewJohnson-1/osTicketLab/README.md

 ## Skills Demonstrated

 - Linux server administration (Ubuntu) via SSH — package management, file permissions, service management
-- Building a full LAMP stack (Linux, Apache, MySQL, PHP) from a bare VM
+- Building a LAMP stack (Linux, Apache, MySQL, PHP) from a bare VM
-- Secure MySQL setup: dedicated least-privilege database user rather than root/admin credentials
+- Secure MySQL setup: a dedicated, least-privilege database user instead of root
-- Deploying and hardening a real web application (removing the setup installer, locking down config file permissions post-install)
+- Deploying and hardening a real web application — removing the setup installer, locking config file permissions back down after install
-- Help desk platform administration: agents, teams/groups, departments, help topic routing
+- Help desk platform administration: agents, teams, departments, help topic routing
-- Service Level Agreement (SLA) configuration and understanding of response/resolution targets
+- SLA configuration and what a response/resolution target actually means in practice
-- End-to-end ticket lifecycle management from both the requester and agent perspective
+- Ticket lifecycle management, start to finish, from both the requester and agent side
-- Azure fundamentals: resource groups, VM provisioning, inbound port/firewall rules, cost control (deallocating/deleting resources when finished)
+- Azure fundamentals: resource groups, VM provisioning, inbound port rules, cost control (deallocating/deleting resources when done)

 ## Build Process

-1. **Provisioned the VM** — Created `rg-osticket-lab` and deployed `tix-vm01` (Ubuntu Server 24.04 LTS, Standard_D2s) with inbound rules for SSH (22) and HTTP (80).
+1. **Provisioned the VM.** Created `rg-osticket-lab` and deployed `tix-vm01` — Ubuntu Server 24.04 LTS, Standard_B2s — with SSH (22) and HTTP (80) opened on the network security group.

-2. **Installed the LAMP stack** — Updated packages, then installed Apache2, MySQL, and PHP with the extensions osTicket requires; ran `mysql_secure_installation` to harden the database server.
+2. **Built the LAMP stack.** Updated packages, then installed Apache2, MySQL, and PHP with the extensions osTicket needs.
+Ran `mysql_secure_installation` before touching anything else.
-3. **Created the database** — Created the `osticket` database and a dedicated `osticketuser` account scoped only to that database (`GRANT ALL PRIVILEGES ON osticket.*`), rather than using root for the application.
+3. **Created the database and a dedicated user.** `osticket` database, `osticketuser` scoped to it with `GRANT ALL PRIVILEGES ON osticket.*` — not root, so a compromised app account still can't touch anything outside its own database.
-4. **Deployed osTicket** — Downloaded the latest release, copied the application files into Apache's web root (`/var/www/html`), created `ost-config.php` from the sample config, and set correct `www-data` ownership/permissions.
+4. **Deployed osTicket.** Downloaded the latest release, copied it into `/var/www/html`, built `ost-config.php` from the sample file, and set `www-data` ownership so Apache could actually serve it.
-5. **Ran the web installer** — Completed the `/setup/` wizard in-browser: helpdesk name and system email, admin account, and database connection settings.
+5. **Ran the web installer.** Helpdesk name, system email, admin account, database connection — filled in through the `/setup/` wizard in a browser.
 <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/d19e584d-815a-4bc7-ae99-920765c53606" />

-6. **Locked down the install** — Deleted the `/setup/` directory and reset `ost-config.php` back to read-only permissions once installation succeeded, closing the post-install security gap.
+6. **Locked the install down.** Deleted `/setup/` and reset `ost-config.php` back to 0644 the moment the installer finished, since leaving either one in place is the real security hole.
 <img width="1204" height="174" alt="image" src="https://github.com/user-attachments/assets/20ab3da4-9e1c-4eca-8130-340bb8625a4d" />

-7. **Configured the help desk** — Built out the operational structure through the staff control panel (`/scp/`):
-   - 2–3 agent accounts representing support staff
-   - A support team with agents assigned to it
-   - Multiple departments (e.g., IT Support, Facilities) to route requests by function
-   - Multiple help topics (e.g., Password Reset, Hardware Issue, Software Install Request), each routed to the correct department
-   - An SLA plan (response/resolution targets) assigned to a help topic
+7. **Set up the help desk like a real team would run one**, through the `/scp/` staff panel: a couple of agent accounts, a support team, two departments (IT Support, Facilities), three help topics routed to the right department, and an SLA plan attached to one of them.
 <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/ed2a3b03-a0ee-4360-93b0-65bef7578bd8" />
 <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/d93fccc8-ddab-42f7-bf1f-e8720acabacf" />
 <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/01dcbbe6-e770-426e-8e4b-1657e249458e" />

-8. **Validated the system end-to-end** — Submitted sample tickets from the public-facing portal using different help topics and priority levels, then worked them from the staff panel: assigned to an agent, added internal notes, replied to the requester, and moved each through Open → In Progress → Resolved/Closed.
-One ticket was deliberately left past its SLA target to see a breach from the agent's side.
+8. **Worked it like a queue.** Submitted tickets from the public portal with different topics and priorities, then handled them from the staff side — assigned, internal notes, replies, moved through Open → In Progress → Resolved/Closed.
+Left one sitting past its SLA on purpose to see what a breach actually looks like from the agent's seat.
 <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/564530bc-f50d-4434-9a34-b5b611910c5a" />
 <img width="2846" height="4620" alt="image" src="https://github.com/user-attachments/assets/edf0bf37-325e-4021-ad92-0a9430ed247f" />